singh-man/books/crackingTheCoding/16_moderate.md

 	1,  2,  4,  7,  10,   11,   8,   12,   5,   6,   16,   18,   19

-Our first thoughtmight be to just find the longest increasing subsequence at the beginning and the longest increasing subsequence at the  end.
+Our first thought might be to just find the longest increasing subsequence at the beginning and the longest increasing subsequence at the  end.

 	left:	1,   2,  4,  7,  10,   11
 	middle: 8,   12
 	right:  5,   6,  16,   18,   19

 These subsequences are easy to generate.
 We just start from the  left and the right sides, and work our way inward.
-When  an element is out  of order,  then we have  found the  end of our increasing/decreasing subse­ quence.
+When  an element is out  of order,  then we have  found the  end of our increasing/decreasing subsequence.

 In order to solve our problem, though, we would need to be able to sort the middle part of the  array and, by doing just that, get all the  elements in the  array in order.
 Specifically, the following would have to be true:

 	/* all  items on  left are smaller than all  items in middle */ min(middle) > end(left)

 	/* all items in  middle are  smaller than all  items in right */ max(middle) < start(right)

 Or, in other words, for all elements:

 	left< middle < right

 In fact,  this condition will never be  met.
 The middle section is, by definition, the  elements that were  out of order.
 That is, it is always the  case that left. end  >   middle. start and  middle. end  >  right. start.
 Thus, you cannot sort the  middle to make the  entire array sorted.